Bishops have three main responsibilities:

 - Auxiliary bishop, Bishop Terence Curtin is Episcopal Vicar for the Northern Region.
 He is also Episcopal Vicar for Evangelisation and Mission.

-- Auxiliary bishop, Monsignor Anthony Ireland is Episcopal Vicar for the Eastern Region
+- Monsignor Anthony Ireland is Episcopal Vicar for the Eastern Region.
+He is also Episcopal Vicar for Health, Aged and Disability Care.

 - The main church of the diocese is called the Cathedral.